 The premiere library fundraising program.

 Using Love My Library, the fundraising process is streamlined so all that is needed is to sign up, create an event, and then students create donation pages to send to family and friends and raise money.
-Love My Library allows students to choose books from over 3 million different titles!
+Love My Library allows students to choose books from a pre-curated list of current best selling books!

 Sign up for free to kick off a virtual fundraiser that students, sponsors, and community members will be inspired by!